ifm/ifm3d/doc/img_container.md

 =============================================

-`ifm3d` provides a full software stack for writing computer vision / robotics perception applicaitons based upon ifm 3D cameras and the pmd ToF chip. `ifm3d` ships, as part of its core, two *image modules*.
+`ifm3d` provides a full software stack for writing computer vision / robotics perception applications based upon ifm 3D cameras and the pmd ToF chip. `ifm3d` ships, as part of its core, two *image modules*.
 They are `image` and `opencv`.
 The `image` module bridges the 3D camera data to both OpenCV and PCL, while `opencv` exclusively bridges to OpenCV dropping any required PCL